If you’re considering becoming pregnant, you may be wondering what you should do to prepare your body.

 Prenatal vitamins contain extra amounts of folic acid, iron, and calcium needed during pregnancy.
 These are important during pregnancy for several reasons:

 - Folic acid prevents neural tube defects.

 - Iron helps a baby’s growth and development.

-- Calcium and vitamin D contributes to healthy bone growth, especially during the third trimester.
+- Calcium and vitamin D contribute to healthy bone growth, especially during the third trimester.

 - Drink plenty of fluids.